PandaDB: Understanding Unstructured Data in Graph Database: Experiment and implementation

 \subsection{Implementation}

-PandaDB extends Neo4j\cite{neo4j} to support the unstructured data processing, in addition, we choose \textit{HBase}~\cite{bigtable} to store unstructured data.
-We implement the semantic information index engine adopting \textit{Milvus}\cite{milvus}, an open-source C++-based vector database for vector search.
-In addition, PandaDB adopts \textit{ElasticSearch}\cite{gormley2015elasticsearch,kononenko2014mining} as the index for structured property data, thus, a node in PandaDB is mapped to a document in \textit{ElasticSearch}, then the property name to the field name of the document, and the property value to the document content.
-When the PandaDB deals with a query, the property filter is pushed down to be executed on the \textit{ElasticSearch}.
+PandaDB extends Neo4j to support unstructured data processing.
+We modify the query parser, plan generation optimization and related data storage.
+More than 50k lines of scala code are added.
+All the source codes could be accessed at the link\footnote{https://github.com/grapheco/pandadb-v0.1}.
+In addition, we choose \textit{HBase}~\cite{bigtable} to store unstructured data.
+We implement the semantic information index engine adopting \textit{Milvus}~\cite{milvus}, an open-source C++-based vector database for vector search.
+In addition, PandaDB adopts \textit{ElasticSearch}\cite{gormley2015elasticsearch,kononenko2014mining} as the index for structured property data.
+As introduced before, the property filter is pushed down to be executed on the \textit{ElasticSearch}.

-In order to support more extensive scale data, PandaDB distributes the data to multiple nodes.
-Considering the characteristics of different data, the distribution methods of these data among nodes are also different.
-The data volume of graph structure data is relatively small, and the correlation between data is vital.
-If the system partitions the graph structure data into different nodes in the cluster, it will produce significant cross-node communication overhead.
-Therefore, a copy of graph structure data is saved on each node, and the raft protocol is used to maintain the consistency of graph structure data.
-The property data, including structured and unstructured properties, are stored on the cluster in a partitioned manner because of its relatively large amount of volume.
-Besides, cross node distribution will not lead to significant cross-node communication.
-In the implementation, structured properties are stored in ElasticSearch, and unstructured properties are stored in HBase.
+In order to improve throughput and availability, PandaDB replicates data to multiple nodes.
 When a new physical driver connects to a cluster, the queries it sends are divided into reading-query and writing-query.
 Thus, the reading-query only reads the data, while writing-query also modifies the data.
 Reading-query is randomly distributed to any available machine, and writing-query is forwarded to the leader for execution.
 The leader node initiates data synchronization within the cluster.

 When the leader node executes a writing-query, it records its corresponding query statements and assigns a version number to each writing-query in ascending order.
 The version number and query statement are recorded in the log.
 This log is synchronized to other nodes in the cluster.
 When a node goes online, it first compares whether the local log version is consistent with the log version of the leader in the current cluster.
 If consistent, the node can join the cluster.
 If the local log version is lower than the cluster log version, execute query statements in the local log until the version is consistent.